Grantikins/SubscriptionManager/README.md

 * sqllite
 * Spectre CSS

 The full list of requirements is in the requirements.txt file here in this repo.
 You can install them if you want to run this on your machine.
+Here are the steps:

+1) clone this repository
+2) cd to where you cloned it
+3) run "pip install -r requirements.txt" (This will download all dependencies)
+4) run app.py
+5) open the link in the command line or localhost on port 5000